cxj/validate.address/README.md

 This package requires PHP 7.4 or later.
 We recommend using the latest available version of PHP as a matter of principle.

+## Example Usage

+The main API class for usage is `ValidateAddress`, the address to be validated or normalized is passed as a Parameter Object or Value Object to the validation method itself.
+The constructor requires has two other dependencies, defined by the `CommunicationInteface` (which handles the connection and exchange with the USPS server), and the `ResponseParserInterface` (which handles decoding the XML response from the server).

+Three implementations of the `CommunicationInterface` are provided, using the PHP Curl extension to send the address request via either HTTP POST or GET, and a stream socket.

+Two implementations of the `ResponseParserInterface` are provided.
+One requires the PHP DOM extension, and the other requires the PHP XML extension.

 ## Quality

 To run the unit tests at the command line, issue `composer install` and then